Search Jean Hailes

 How are fibroids diagnosed?

-If you think you might have fibroids, talk to your doctor.
-They will ask questions about your symptoms and might recommend a scan or procedure to confirm the diagnosis.
+If you think you have symptoms of fibroids, talk to your doctor.
+They will ask questions about your symptoms and medical history.

 • an external ultrasound on your belly (abdomen)

-• a hysteroscopy – a thin telescope that shows the inside of your uterus
+• a hysteroscopy – a thin telescope shows the inside of your uterus

-• a laparoscopy – a thin telescope that goes into your belly button to see your pelvic organs (performed under general anaesthetic).
+• a laparoscopy – a thin telescope goes through a small cut in your belly to see your pelvic organs (performed under general anaesthetic).

 Treatments for fibroids